ehlyus/portfolio_site/README.md

 This is the code base for Elijah's portfolio site.
 If using this project as a template please fork and give credit.
 Thank you.

+Please Note;
-Please Note; in order to access gsap club plugins, you will need to modify all club plugin imports to utilize the gsap trial library or purchase access to club plugins and add an npmrc to the project with your club plugin token.
+- in order to access gsap club plugins, you will need to modify all club plugin imports to utilize the gsap trial library or purchase access to club plugins and add an npmrc to the project with your club plugin token.
+- you will also need to supply your own main 3d model asset and update the reference to the model as well as camera angles and animations in Gallery.svelte component

 ## Developing